m1337v/iOSRE/README.md

     return ( (info.kp_proc.p_flag & P_TRACED) != 0 );
 }

-#pragma mark 使用stat通过检测一些越狱后的关键文件是否可以访问来判断是否越狱，hook stat 方法和dladdr可以绕过
+#pragma mark Use stat to determine if you are jailbroken by checking if some key files are accessible after the jailbreak, the hook stat method and dladdr can be bypassed.
 BOOL isStatNotSystemLib() {
     if(TARGET_IPHONE_SIMULATOR)return NO;
     int ret ;